microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-02.md

 For this hands-on challenge, you will decouple communication between two services.

 - Start up a Dapr sidecar for both the `VehicleRegistrationService` and the `FineCollectionService`.
-- Modify the `FineCollectionService` so that it uses the Dapr service invocation building block to call the `/vehicleinfo/{licensenumber}` endpoint on the `VehicleRegistrationService`.
+- Modify the `FineCollectionService` (`VehicleRegistrationService` class) so that it uses the Dapr service invocation building block to call the `/vehicleinfo/{licensenumber}` endpoint on the `VehicleRegistrationService`.
 - Restart all services & run the **Simulation** application.

 ## Success Criteria